Savage-Sabrina/DIY_SolenoidGraver/README.md

 An ATMEGA328P based Mosfet controller for solenoid.
 I got into jewelry making in 2010 to pay for my college expenses.
 After graduating as a mechanical engineer I realized part of my knowledge should not be wasted and should be applied into something I like.
 After looking into the options on a pneumatic graver I realized it was either too expensive or bulky.
-I would not have space for a compressor because I lived in a small room on a fraternity.
+I would not have space for a compressor because I lived in a small room on a shared house.
 This is, then, my approach to a solenoid based graver machine.
 You could check other approaches like https://github.com/alastair-duncan/SuperEZGraver and also the https://www.youtube.com/channel/UCE2rGFm1-xs-WIEHfY1enjA.
-The focus I want to bring is of a solenoid for stone setting and fine work.
+The focus I want to bring is of a solenoid for stone setting and fine work, although the power is only limited by the solenoid chosen, buck converter and MOSFET.

-If you are handy in terms of Arduino coding and making breadboard circuits this will be super easy to make and program this will cover mainly a way to make the controller.
+If you are handy in terms of Arduino coding and making breadboard circuits this will be super easy to make and program this will cover mainly a way to make the controller, there's also the option to build it with hobby parts.
 There will be a way to make a handpiece using commercial components.

 # **Starting the project**
 I am sharing this to provide more information on what might be necessary to build your own solenoid engraving machine.